SkiFire13/krl-yashi/presentation.typ

 ]

 #slide(title: "SAT formulation")[
-  - Which endpoint is the child and which the parent?

   - Variables $c_(i j)$ for all $n_i$, $n_j$ connected by an edge
   // TODO: number of variables